Sharpen your messageWe are not content writers…

 Remember people won’t read every word of your website, especially if you write long, flowery paragraphs or lots of marketing hype.
 Cut the fluff.
 Be concise.

 Write short sentences and paragraphs.
 Use headings and subheadings.
 Bold and bullet important statements.

 Your website should be your best salesperson.
 Sitting there 24/7, just waiting to tell visitors every wonderful thing about your company without any pressure.

 The better your copy, the more likely visitors are to take the next step.
 Be sure to tell them how.
 If you do it right, you will get results.

 The best thing about the web is it can and should change frequently.
 Once you write your copy, don’t forget it.
 Review it and rewrite often.

 Finally, your website copy should be written skillfully and be unobtrusive.

-Read it out loud, does it still have a persuasive marketing flow?
+Does it still have a persuasive marketing flow?
 Are you telling the customers what they want to hear?